fable187/Tutorials-for-Datacleaning/README.md

 1)  A Layout File.
 This just needs to be a two columned file, in first column you need the column names for your fixed width file.
 The second column should have the widths for Each Column in your File.

+2) A save folder and name you want to save your excel or database file under.

 I added multiple options:

 A) Provide a file name and this will save the file to your specified excel sheet